tpwres/teczki-polskiego-wrestlingu/content/o/tbw.md

 The event was held in Strefa G2 Radom, a music club, with an attendance of about 300.

 A followup event was to be held in the first half of 2010, but was rescheduled due to the 2010 Smoleńsk plane crash.
 This suggests that the original date was between April 10 and 18th.
 The actual event was held on June 5th, this time in Zawiercie.
 The venue was a multipurpose sports hall in the city.
-At this event, TBW planned to introduce their own championship belt, as hinted in a promo by Bazelak.
+At this event, TBW planned to introduce their own championship belt, as hinted in a promo by MMA fighter Kamil Bazelak during the show.
 That ultimately did not happen, and the title they used was the Eurostars European Heavyweight Championship that Bernard Vandamme held at the time.
 Interestingly, the title did change hands in Zawiercie, in the main event between Vandamme and Cybernic Machine.

 #### 2011: eventual demise

 However, despite plans to hold another event in 2011, the organization folded.
 While the events were well received, they were not commercially successful, due to lack of sponsors.
-The ticket prices alone weren't enough to cover all the production costs, and inviting the high-profile European wrestlers that the organization aimed for.
+The ticket prices alone weren't enough to cover both production costs and inviting the high-profile European wrestlers that the organization aimed for.

-On MyWrestling's MyCast podcast, Borkowski later revealed the organization's unfulfilled plans: signing a deal with Orange Sport, which was a general sports-themed TV channel that also broadcasted wrestling.
+On MyWrestling's MyCast podcast, Borkowski later revealed the organization's unfulfilled plans: signing a deal with Orange Sport, which was a general sports-themed TV channel whose programming also included wrestling.
 The channel was to sponsor and broadcast further events.
 Nothing came out of this, because the deal fell through due to the channel changing hands.
 Orange Sport went defunct in 2016.

 ### References